 ICMEC and Child Helpline International are renowned global organizations working to protect the rights of children and young people around the world.
 Through a strategic combination of needs assessment, legislative review, and both in-person and online training, the joint project will enable child helplines, law enforcement, healthcare professionals, educators, and other child-serving professionals – through capacity building and cross-sector collaboration – to better prevent, respond to, and support survivors of online child sexual abuse and exploitation.

-The joint project emphasizes a multidisciplinary, culturally appropriate, victim-centered approach to enable five target countries – Jordan, Kenya, Peru, the Philippines, and Romania – to achieve a comprehensive response to online child sexual abuse and exploitation.
+The joint project emphasizes a multidisciplinary, culturally appropriate, victim-centered approach to enable five target countries – Jordan, Kenya, Peru, the Philippines, and Tanzania – to achieve a comprehensive response to online child sexual abuse and exploitation.
 The five target countries all have signed onto the Sustainable Development Agenda, of which goal 16.2 is aimed at “end[ing] abuse, exploitation, trafficking and all forms of violence against and torture of children [by 2030]”; they are actively engaged in combating online child sexual abuse and exploitation; and they have a general legal framework in place for addressing online child sexual abuse and exploitation.

 The ICMEC/Child Helpline International partnership will not stop at these five countries.
 Together, the organizations will encourage stakeholders around the world follow the training and incorporate lessons learned.
 There is power in the network.
 Children and youth will be better protected and cared for in the face of online sexual abuse and exploitation when their support mechanisms work together effectively to prevent and respond.

 If you are interested in learning more, please contact us at email@example.com.